 To create a scalable model you need to think about the overall organizational architecture from a strategic point of view, and consider how it can support both the current business and adapt to possible future changes.

-The model that I call the “modular organization” (developed by the late US professor Russell Ackoff), is by far the most flexible (I briefly explained this model in my previous post).
+The model that I call the “modular organization” (developed by the late US professor Russell Ackoff), is by far the most flexible (see this blog article).

 The key idea is to have relatively small and independent units with standard interfaces, meaning that each unit can transact with any other unit.
 Ackoff claimed that there would be no need to reorganize anymore once this structure is adopted.
 Instead of reorganization, you can shift the resource allocation among the units to adapt to external changes.